awesomealex1/MLP-CW4/README.md

-# <h1 align="center"> Interleaving Retrieval with Chain-of-Thought Reasoning for Knowledge-Intensive Multi-Step Questions </h1>
+# <h1 align="center"> Combining Interleaving Retrieval with Chain-of-Thought Reasoning with Context-aware Decoding </h1>

-This is the repository for our ACL 2023 paper ["Interleaving Retrieval with Chain-of-Thought Reasoning for Knowledge-Intensive Multi-Step Questions"](https://arxiv.org/abs/2212.10509).
+We use the base code from ["Interleaving Retrieval with Chain-of-Thought Reasoning for Knowledge-Intensive Multi-Step Questions"](https://arxiv.org/abs/2212.10509) in addition with code from ["Context-aware Decoding Reduces Hallucination in Query-focused Summarization"](https://arxiv.org/pdf/2312.14335.pdf)

 ![IRCoT Main Figure](ircot.jpg?raw=true)